Graysonia, Nashville & Ashdown Railroad: Memphis, Paris and Gulf Railroad

+Memphis, Dallas and Gulf Railway

+In 1910, when the lumber company parents of the three railroads merged, the MP&G acquired the disconnected Ultima Thule and Antoine Valley lines, renaming itself the Memphis, Dallas and Gulf Railway (“MD&G”).
+This gave it about 64 miles of total trackage.
+However, the Ultima Thule line was quickly abandoned around 1911, both because logging was thinning out in that area and because the trackage was not on the MD&G’s preferred route east.
+It subsequently acquired two other unconnected logging lines, being the Caddo and Choctaw Railroad, running from a point called Cooper a short distance northeast to Rosboro, Arkansas where it connected to the Iron Mountain, and the Glenwood, Hot Springs & Western Railroad, which ran from a point on the Iron Mountain just north of Rosboro about 20 miles northeast to a point near Hot Springs, Arkansas, the intention of the MD&G being to try to stitch together a route from its mainline trackage all the way into Hot Springs.
+But the MD&G’s line was later extended only to Shawmut, Arkansas, giving the company about a 61-mile mainline from Ashdown to Shawmut.
+In any event, the MD&G went into foreclosure in 1922.

-The trackage can be traced to the Memphis, Paris and Gulf Railroad, incorporated in 1906.
-That line's original vision was to link Nashville, Arkansas to Memphis, Tennessee and Paris, Texas.
-The name changed in 1910 to the Memphis, Dallas and Gulf Railway.
-The railroad constructed a line from Ashland, Arkansas to Shawmut, Arkansas, about 61 miles.
-When the railroad went into foreclosure in 1922, the Graysonia, Nashville & Ashdown was incorporated to purchase the entire Ashland-to-Shawmut route.
-However, 19 miles were abandoned, and the 15-mile segment from Nashville to Murfreesboro ended up with the new Murfreesboro, Nashville, Southwestern Railway, which ran it until the that line too was abandoned in 1952.
+Enter the Graysonia, Nashville & Ashdown Railroad

+The Graysonia was incorporated to purchase the entire Ashdown-to-Shawmut route out of MD&G’s foreclosure.
+However, 19 miles were abandoned, and the 15-mile segment from Nashville to Murfreesboro ended up with the new Murfreesboro, Nashville, Southwestern Railway, which ran it until that line too was abandoned in 1952.
 That left the Graysonia with about 27 miles from Nashville to Ashdown.
 (Graysonia, Arkansas, then a lumber mill town and now a ghost town, did not end up on the final route, being northeast of and not between Nashville and Ashdown.)

 By mid-century, 75% of the Graysonia’s business came from hauling cement and quarry rock.
 The trackage was relocated in the 1960s to make room for a dam project.
 In 1998, the line was purchased by the Kansas City Southern.

 The trackage was subsequently leased to Watco in 2005, and is currently operated by the Arkansas Southern Railroad.